-The aim of the Flow Coaching Academy is to learn how to apply team coaching skills and improvement science at care pathway level in order to improve patient flow through a healthcare system.
+The aim of the Flow Coaching Academy is to learn how to apply team coaching skills and improvement science at care pathway level in order to improve patient flow and experience through a healthcare system.

 More details about the FCA can be found on our 1 page book

 Expressions of interest open here on the 12th June 2018

 I would definitely recommend taking part in Flow, a once in a lifetime experience!

 Nick Lee, Consultant Maxillofacial Surgeon, Clinical Coach for STH MaxilloFacial Pathway Cohort 1

 The Flow Coaching Academy course has equipped me with knowledge and skills vital for improving services in our system.
 The programme has helped our pathway work in a way which is completely new for us and which has enabled relationships and progress that we had not seen before.